-The NCAA awards up to 174 postgraduate scholarships annually, 87 for men and 87 for women.
+As of 2018-19, the NCAA awards up to 126 postgraduate scholarships annually, 63 for men and 63 for women.
 The scholarships are awarded to student-athletes who excel academically and athletically and who are at least in their final year of intercollegiate athletics competition.

 For more information please visit the official NCAA Postgraduate Scholarship Site.

 |1969||Tom McCormick||men's basketball|